hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-08-sagemaker-training-overview.md

    b. set the hyperparameters (if any) <br>
    c. define the infrastructure requirements like how many CPUs or GPUs you want to throw at your training run</li>
 <li><strong>Launch training job</strong><br>
-At this point, we will tell your training job where the input data is located, and once the training is complete where should the output artifacts be stored.
+At this point, we will tell the training job where the input data is located, and where should the output artifacts be stored once the training is done.
 With this setting, we are ready to start the training run.
-Once a run is started SageMaker will automatically provision the required infrastructure for our run, and once the training is complete it will be terminated, and you will be only billed for what you have used.</li>
+Once the training is started SageMaker will automatically provision the required infrastructure for our run, and once the training is complete it will be terminated, and you will be only billed for what you have used.</li>
 <li><strong>Deploy model and make predictions</strong><br>
 Deploy the model to make real-time predictions.
 Again, you need to define the infrastructure requirements where you want your model to be deployed.</li>
 <li><strong>Clean Up (Optional)</strong><br>